 Complaints about abdominal pain are common.
 Both women and men can have daily abdominal pain.
 This can be in the lower abdomen, upper abdomen or in the flanks.
 If no organic cause can be found, this complaint is often associated with an increased tension in the abdomen musculature, with or without trigger points in these muscles.
 Trigger points are obstacles that are present in the muscles.

 Tailbone pain (coccygodynia)

-Often the coccyx stands askew with respect to the sacrum.
-This can cause many symptoms including coccygodynia, back pain, pelvic pain including saddle-soreness and problems urinating, defecating and intercourse.
+Often the coccyx does not stand in line with the sacrum.
+This can cause many symptoms including coccygodynia, back pain, pelvic pain including saddle-soreness and problems with urinating, defecating and intercourse.
 Usually the coccygodynia occurs after a fall or childbirth.
 The pain often occurs years later.
 But it also happens that there is coccygodynia without a history of fall.

 Pain that is created after surgery in the abdomen